 Weekly lessons: $265/month

 Duration: The rider arrives 30 minutes prior to the 45-minute riding session, and remains until 30 past the end of the riding lesson for Off-Horse learning and bonding with the horse.

-Learning Assistants: LAs assist the main Instructor, and attend each class to assure safety, confidence and a helping hand in tacking and grooming the horses.
+Learning Assistants: LA's assist the main Instructor, and attend each class to assure safety, confidence and provides an extra set of helping hands in tacking and grooming the horses.

 provides safe, sound and reliable, child-friendly horses for this level.